timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-03-11
+# Objectives for Today 2026-03-12

 - Chatting as we wake up and get started with the day.
-- Get the Supply Run Unlock/Rewards working again... hopefully.
 - Work through first a pass Desert Chapel progression...
+- Maybe createa a demo build?

 ## Events / Notices / Coming Soon